darksides91/Tabfy/README.md

 Tabfy
 =====

-A simple, lightweight jQuery plugin to handle tab managment.
+A simple, lightweight jQuery plugin to handle tabs.

 Tutorial
 ========